The Virginia Mediation Network Andrew R. Pizzi Scholarship

 Selection Criteria:

-4. Access to Justice: Applicants must demonstrate a commitment to developing or practicing ADR methodologies that are more available, accessible, equitable, trauma-aware, and inclusive.
-This aims to make these processes more accessible to underserved and underrepresented individuals.
+4. Access to Justice: Preference will be given to applicants that demonstrate a commitment to developing or practicing ADR methodologies that are more available, accessible, equitable, trauma-aware, and inclusive.
+This aims to make these processes more appealing to underserved and underrepresented individuals.

 5. Financial Need: While not the sole determinant, financial need may be considered in the selection process.